yalelibrary/linked-art-mapping/specs/md/tasks/concepts/complex_subject_headings.md

 keyword: Assigned
 ---

-# Complex subject/genre headings and hierarchical associated places
+# Complex subject/genre headings

 Subject headings representing two or more entity types.

-Apply these instructions for field `752` \(hierarchical place name\) and when a `6XX` field includes any of the subdivision subfields `vxyz`.
+Apply these instructions when a `6XX` field includes any of the subdivision subfields `vxyz`.

 **Note:** `600`, `610`, `611`, and `69X` entries--except for `695`--that include a subfield `t` should not be processed using this spec.
 See instead [Complex works](name_title_entries.md).